top of page

 solar_farm_daisies_crop3_20170617_151831.png

-Lime Down Solar Park is a new utility-scale solar and battery energy storage project proposed to be built in North Wiltshire.
+Lime Down Solar Park is a new utility-scale solar and battery energy storage facility proposed to be built near the major national grid interchange in North Wiltshire.

 Some large scale solar farms in sunny places within reach of grid connections are urgently needed across the country to help reduce the damage being done by burning fossil fuels.